-This posed, it a particular circumstance should be found by chance in the course of a calculation where one can much simplify the operations, in neglecting, for example, one of these small sides in comparison to a given line, such as the radius; in other words, it is clear that we could, without any disadvantage, use in our equations the given line instead of a quantity equal to the sum of this line and one of these small sides, for the error which would result could only be extremely small and would not merit putting ourselves through the trouble to come to know its value.
+This posed, it if is found by chance in the course of a calculation a particular circumstance where one can much simplify the operations, in neglecting, for example, one of these small sides in comparison to a given line, such as the radius, that is to say employing in the calculations this given line in the place of a quantity that would be equal to the sum of this line and of a small side in question, it is clear that one could do so without any drawback, for the error which will result can only be extremely small and would not merit our putting ourselves through trouble to come to know its value.

 3. For example, let us draw a tangent at a given point M on the circumference MBD (Fig. 1).